Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Analysis

 \begin{enumerate} \item \textbf{LC}: With respect to the NM group, there are no statistically significant differences in the decisions taken by the participants in LC - we carried out a similar statistical test comparing the group pairwise means as done for the first 12 steps.
-On the other hand, we find that there is a statistically significant difference in the means of the probabilities compared to the UM group participants for the optimal decision (\textit{p=0.04, df=149}) at $\alpha=0.1$.
-The difference shows that a significantly less number of participants are tempted to choose the optimal technology provider in the presence of linear cascading signal pattern than when a single signal is sent across all timesteps.
+On the other hand, we find that there is a statistically significant difference for the LC group participants $(M=3, SD=2.4)$ in the means of the distributions compared to the UM group participants $(M=3.8, SD=2.53)$ for the optimal decision or $d_1$ ($t(149)=1.9$, $p=.04$) at $\alpha=0.05$.
+The difference shows that a significantly less number of participants are tempted to choose the optimal technology provider in the presence of linear cascading signal pattern than when a single signal is sent across all time steps.

-\item \textbf{DC}: For participants in the DC group we find that w.r.t. the NM group , there is a statistically significant difference for the participants who chose decision 5 (\textit{p=0.09, df=140}) and with respect to UM group, the participants opting for decision 2 and 4 differed significantly from those in DC.
-However, w.r.t NM group or UM group participants, we observe that the users do not differ in their selections when it comes to choosing the optimal provider.
-Also it does not differ with respect to the most common choice among the bots for DC group - the decision 6 shown in Figure~\ref{fig:dec_bots}.
+\item \textbf{DC}: When considering the number of times participants choose $d_4$, we find that the participants in the DC group $(M=0.58, SD=1.08)$, differ from UM group $(M=0.30, SD=0.61)$ and this difference is statistically significant $(t(155) = -2.02$, $p=.04$).
+However, with respect to NM group or UM group participants, we observe that the users do not differ in their selections when it comes to choosing the optimal provider.
+Also it does not differ with respect to the most common choice among the peers for DC group - the decision 6 shown in Fig~\ref{fig:dec_bots}.

-\item \textbf{EC}: With respect to the UM group users, the users in this group differ in the choice most selected by bots - decision 5 (\textit{p=0.07, df=128} ).
-This is a successful case of social influence when considering the macro-adoption process for the group as the users not only steered away from the optimal choice, but they also steered towards the decision of their peers. \end{enumerate}
+\item \textbf{EC}: When we considering the choice of $d_5$, the technology that was administered to majority of the EC group participants, the users in this group $(M=.79, S=1.08)$ differ from the NM group $(M=0.38, SD=0.66)$ in its selection and the difference is significant $(t(128)=-2.7$, $p=.007)$.
+We found similar significant results from our ANOVA tests prior to this analysis and this is a successful case of social influence when considering the macro-adoption process for the group as the users not only steered away from the optimal choice, but they also steered towards the decision of their peers. \end{enumerate}